Help us save nature at places like this. From £3 a month.

 In addition to campaigning to reduce greenhouse gas emissions, and significantly reducing our energy consumption by making energy savings across the society, we are committed to reducing our own carbon footprint by generating our energy needs from renewable sources.

-The turbine will measure 100 m at its highest point and is predicted to produce the equivalent of approximately half of the RSPB's total UK electricity needs across all of its UK operations.
-The turbine will provide a direct supply of green electricity to RSPB headquarters at The Lodge.
+The turbine measures 100 m at its highest point and should produce over 50% of the RSPB's total UK electricity needs across 127 sites.
+It provides a direct supply of green electricity to RSPB headquarters at The Lodge.

 Ecotricity, in partnership with the RSPB, conducted assessments over three years on all aspects of the wind turbine proposal and how it could affect the surrounding area.
 These assessments analysed potential impacts that include landscape and visual amenity, cultural heritage, ecology, ornithology, hydrology, noise, transport and access, and shadow flicker.

-We completed sufficient research to confirm that Sandy Ridge is a suitable site for a single wind turbine.
-The full results of our environmental assessments were submitted alongside our application to Central Bedfordshire Council in August 2013.
+We completed sufficient research to confirm that Sandy Ridge is a suitable site for a single wind turbine and submitted full results of our environmental assessments alongside our application to Central Bedfordshire Council in August 2013.

-A wind turbine at our UK headquarters is one of the biggest steps we can take to meet our carbon emission reduction targets and help to save nature for future generations.
+A wind turbine at our UK headquarters is one of the biggest steps we have taken to meet our carbon emission reduction targets and help to save nature for future generations.

 We know that with the right design and location wind turbines have little or no impact on wildlife.
 We hope that by siting a wind turbine at our UK headquarters, we will demonstrate to others that with a thorough environmental assessment and the right planning and design, renewable energy and a healthy, thriving environment can go hand in hand.